bchao1/bchao1.github.io/_pages/about.md

   - /about.html
 ---

 I am a senior undergraduate researcher at National Taiwan University.
 My research interest lies in the intersection of computer graphics and 3D vision.
-I am particularly focused on the **Multimodality for 3D Representations**, aiming to learn robust features across multiple 3D representations (point clouds, mesh, multi-view images ...) through various self-supervised learning techniques.
+Currently, I am working on light field processing and its applications.

 I work under the supervision of [Prof. Yu-Chaing Frank Wang](http://www.ee.ntu.edu.tw/profile1.php?id=1060727) and [Prof. Homer Chen](https://www.ee.ntu.edu.tw/bio1.php?id=60).
 I've recieved NTU Presidential Award for top 5% students 4 times (Rank: 5/261), and is the recipient of the National Taiwan University Alumni Scholarship (awarded to 2 EECS students each year).